 Master of Education, Texas Woman’s University, Denton, Texas, 1995

 Bachelor of Science in Comparative Studies-University of the State of New York, Albany, New York 1991

 Associate Professor of Management

-Dr. Richard Rawlins has been teaching Finance and Economics at the School of Business Administration for over 20 years.
+Dr. Richard Rawlins has been teaching Finance and Economics at the Plaster School of Business for over 20 years.
 Dr. Rawlins’ interest in the field of Finance and Economics began when he was a college student.
 He was fascinated by how the real world application applies to any business, including farming.

 Prior to coming to MSSU, he taught as a Graduate Assistant at the University of Arkansas and as a Teaching Assistant at Oklahoma State University.
 He has performed credit analysis for various law firms.
 In addition, Dr, Rawlins owns and manages a 900-acre farm in southwest Missouri where he raises over 250,000 hens and 150 dairy cows annually.

 Dr. Rawlins has given presentations on capital budgeting, personal finance planning, farm management capitol, and cash budgeting.
 He served on the Executive Committee for the Institute of Chinese Financial Planners.

 While teaching at MSSU, Dr. Rawlins has served on numerous committees for the University including the Long Range Planning and Accreditation Committees.
 He also worked as the Department Head for Finance, Economics, and International Business.
 He developed the Financial Planning track at the Plaster School of Business which is accredited by the Financial Planning Association.
 He has enjoyed working with student organizations, as well and has been the Sponsor for the MSSU Investment Club, attending annual student trips to the Federal Reserve Bank of Chicago.